sunfounder/euler-kit/docs/source/pyproject/py_traffic_light.rst

         display(counter)
         lightup(color_state)

-After the code runs, the green light is on for 30s, the yellow light is on for 5s, then the green light is on for 30 seconds, and it goes through this cycle.
+When the code runs, the green LED stays on for 30 seconds, the yellow LED stays on for 5 seconds, and the green LED stays on for 30 seconds.